CircuitSetup/Remote/README.md

 </details>

 In order to connect your Remote to the TCD, just enter the TCD's IP address or hostname in the **_Hostname or IP address of TCD_** field in the Remote's Config Portal.
-On the TCD, no special configuration is required apart from enabling remote controlling through the command 993 followed by ENTER.
+On the TCD, no special configuration is required apart from permitting remote control through keypad command 993.

 Afterwards, the Remote and the TCD can communicate wirelessly and
 - the TCD's speed control is done by the Remote,